TobiasMetzlaff/GeneralizedChebyshev/readme.txt

     TOrbSpace := { (theta_{omega_1}, ..., theta_{omega_n})(u) | u in R^n }.

+Here, theta_weight becomes a function in u by setting e^{weight}(u) := exp(-2 Pi i <weight, u>).
+Those are the special functions associated to root systems, that is, periodic W-invariant trigonometric polynomials, see [6] for more.
 In [5], we have constructed a Hermite matrix polynomial H with the property

     TOrbSpace = { z in R^n | H(z) is positive semi-definite}.